 I’ve included 20 growth mindset quotes that you can use to help change your thinking and draw positivity into your teaching life.

-Say these affirmations on a daily basis to foster change in your outlook to develop a growth mindset and throw the fixed mindset out.
+Say these affirmations on a daily basis to foster change in your outlook and develop a growth mindset, and throw the fixed mindset out.

-- Your persistence has paid off!
-You’re working towards your goal, which is worth all the effort
+- My persistence has paid off!
+I’m working towards my goal, which is worth all the effort

 - Mistakes help me grow